 Trees can unfortunately cause dispute between neighbours for a variety of reasons.
 Residents often contact Council to express their concerns about a neighbour’s tree in the hope that Council will mediate or resolve the matter by requiring their neighbour to carry out work.

-Shoalhaven City Council’s Tree Management Policy (PDF 1.53mb) does not give Council the authority to direct any resident to remove or prune a tree.
+Shoalhaven City Council’s Development Control Plan (DCP) Chapter G4, does not give Council the authority to direct any resident to remove or prune a tree.
 Council is also unable to mediate between neighbours as it is a civil matter that should be resolved between neighbours or through the Land and Environment Court.

 If a neighbour’s tree is affecting your property you may consider the following options to seek a resolution: